+Lots.
 It’s pretty much constant.
-I’ll hit a place in my manuscript where I don’t know something, say, the sound of a Euphonic drive.
+I’ll hit a place in my manuscript where I don’t know something, say, the common drink in that part of Mexico at the 16th century.
 So, I have to look that up.
-Often, there isn’t something (like that example), so I have to research the theory behind it and extrapolate from there.
+Sometimes, there isn’t something (like in science fiction), so I have to research the theory behind it and extrapolate from there.

 Describe your writing practices